 C:\Users\*YOUR USER NAME*\Music\iTunes Media

-There’s also a faster alternative – if you had your iPhone, iPad or iPod synchronized with previous iTunes library – just go with CopyTrans.
-It’s a one-click solution to populate your empty iTunes Library with tracks from your device:
+If you had your iPhone, iPad, or iPod synchronized with the previous iTunes library, use CopyTrans to populate your empty iTunes Library with tracks from your device in one click.